 Try to consider ways that you can express your love and respect for her, and how you can approach your aging and changing bodies in open and accepting ways.

-If your wife is experiencing symptoms related to incontinence, she might find it helpful to talk to a healthcare provider, such as a gynecologist.
+If your wife is experiencing symptoms related to incontinence, she might find it helpful to talk to a healthcare provider, such as a gynecologist or urologist.